localstack/docs/content/en/developer-guide/setup.md

 This will install the required pip dependencies in a local Python virtualenv directory `.venv` (your global python packages will remain untouched), as well as some node modules in `./localstack/node_modules/`.
 Depending on your system, some pip/npm modules may require additional native libs installed.

-The Makefile contains a target to conveniently run the local infrastructure for development:
+The Makefile contains a start command to conveniently start:

 ```
-make infra
+make start
 ```

 ### Building the Docker image for Development